The Imperial Hotel Kyoto, melting into the Gion night. Photo by GO TANABE

 Design Inheriting Gion's Landscape and Memory

-Walking through the streets of Gion, one might not immediately realize there is a new hotel.
-The building, standing on Hanamikoji Street, retains the exterior of the Yasa-Kaikan, a nationally registered tangible cultural property, and blends into the townscape.
+Walking through the streets of Gion, you might not immediately realize there is a new hotel.
+The building, standing on Hanamikoji Street, blends into the townscape by inheriting the exterior of the Yasa-Kaikan, a nationally registered Tangible Cultural Property.

 Guest rooms overlook Higashiyama beyond the tiled roofs, drawing the essence of Gion into the interior.

-The first thing one notices within the hotel is the density of materials.
+The first thing you notice within the hotel is the density of materials.
 The entrance features Oya-ishi stone, used by Frank Lloyd Wright in the second Imperial Hotel's main building.
-As one proceeds, Italian red marble, Tandai-ishi, and Kitaki-ishi stones are complemented by exquisite woods such as zelkova, cedar, Tochigi, chestnut, and Japanese cherry, incorporated into walls, fixtures, and furniture.
-The coexistence of materials from different times and places alters their feel and how light falls upon them, imbuing the space with character.
+As you proceed, Italian red marble, Tandai-ishi, and Kitaki-ishi stones are complemented by exquisite woods such as zelkova, cedar, Tochigi, chestnut, and Japanese cherry, incorporated into walls, fixtures, and furniture throughout.
+The coexistence of materials from different times and places alters their feel and how light interacts with them, imbuing the space with character.

-The guest lounge faces a small garden.
-Behind the concierge desk in the background are sliding doors depicting pine and bamboo, designed by Hiroshi Sugimoto.
+The guest lounge facing a tsubo-niwa (small Japanese garden).
+Behind the concierge desk in the background is a sliding screen depicting pine and bamboo, designed by artist Hiroshi Sugimoto.

-The interior design was handled by the New Material Research Laboratory, led by contemporary artist Hiroshi Sugimoto and architect Tomoyoshi Sakakida (※).
-Guided by the philosophy that "old is new," the laboratory has inherited Japanese materials and techniques into the present day.
+The interior design was handled by New Material Research Laboratory, led by contemporary artist Hiroshi Sugimoto and architect Tomoyoshi Sakakida (※※).
+Guided by the philosophy that 'the old is new,' the laboratory has inherited Japanese materials and techniques into the modern era.
 At the Imperial Hotel Kyoto, they have shaped the space not through ornamentation, but through sensory experiences of light, shadow, and touch.

-The first tatami-floored guest rooms in the Imperial Hotel, located in the north wing.
+The first tatami-matted guest rooms in the Imperial Hotel's history, located in the North Wing.

 The Yasa-Kaikan, completed in 1936.
 Its distinctive features include a tiered facade with Japanese design elements and a layered roof.

-However, this building, also designated as a nationally registered tangible cultural property, had seismic resistance issues.
+However, this building, also designated a nationally registered Tangible Cultural Property, had seismic resistance issues.
 Preservation or reconstruction?
-While various options were considered, the Imperial Hotel chose a method called "preservation demolition."
-Obayashi Corporation, responsible for design and construction, adopted an unprecedented approach: dismantling the interior while retaining the exterior walls on the south and west sides facing Hanamikoji Street, and the building's framework, then adding new spaces.
-This was a choice made to maintain the original height of 31.5 meters.
-If the site were cleared, Kyoto City ordinances would limit building height to 12 meters, fundamentally changing the Gion landscape.
+While various options were considered, the Imperial Hotel chose a method of 'preservation through demolition.'
+Obayashi Corporation, responsible for design and construction, adopted an unprecedented approach: dismantling the interior while retaining the exterior walls facing Hanamikoji's south and west sides, along with the building's framework, and then adding new spaces.
+This was the chosen method to maintain the original height of 31.5 meters.
+If the site were cleared, Kyoto City regulations would limit building height to 12 meters, fundamentally changing the Gion landscape.

-Not changing the Gion landscape is not merely an issue of scenery.
-It is also a sign of respect for the time accumulated in this place and the lives of its people.
-The Imperial Hotel Kyoto made the decision not to preserve the building itself, but to inherit the meaning it held.
-This decision reaffirms the Imperial Hotel's stance, guided by the philosophy that "tradition is always accompanied by innovation."
+Not altering the Gion landscape is not merely an issue of scenery.
+It is also a gesture of respect for the time and human activities that have accumulated in this place.
+The Imperial Hotel Kyoto made the decision not to preserve the building itself, but to inherit the meaning it embodies.
+This decision reaffirms the Imperial Hotel's stance, guided by the philosophy that 'tradition is always accompanied by innovation.'

 Terracotta (pictured) and tiles from the time of completion were carefully removed, and those in good condition have been utilized.

-This philosophy permeates the experience within the hotel.
-The French restaurant, the first counter-style in the Imperial Hotel's history, allows guests to witness the chefs' movements up close, transforming dining from something "served" to something "savored on the spot."
-This sensation somewhat echoes how the Yasa-Kaikan once welcomed people as a theater.
+This philosophy permeates the in-house experience.
+The French restaurant, the first counter-style in the Imperial Hotel's history, allows guests to closely observe the chefs' movements, transforming dining from something 'served' to something 'savored on the spot.'
+This experience subtly echoes how the Yasa-Kaikan once welcomed people as a theater.

-At the rooftop bar, one can gaze at the Gion cityscape and the distant silhouette of the Higashiyama mountains.
+At the rooftop bar, one can gaze upon the Gion cityscape and the distant ridges of Higashiyama.
 By being in this place, where aristocrats once admired the moon, one's perception of the scenery subtly shifts.

 The exclusive rooftop bar for guests.

-In the underground pool, a space adorned with massive Kitaki-ishi stones gently warps the sense of time, directing one's consciousness inward amidst a silence cut off from the outside world.
-In the tatami-floored rooms in the north wing, the low vantage point fosters a feeling of living within the Gion town.
+In the underground pool, a space adorned with massive Kitaki-ishi stones gently distorts the sense of time, allowing one's own senses to come to the fore in the profound quietude, detached from the outside world.
+In the tatami-matted rooms in the North Wing, spending time at a lower vantage point creates a feeling akin to living in the Gion neighborhood.

-The pool, filled with a serene atmosphere that makes one forget they are beneath Gion.
+The pool, filled with a serene atmosphere that makes you forget you are underground in Gion.

 What is experienced here is not novelty itself.
 Rather, it is a time to turn one's attention to what already exists and to re-appreciate its value.
 The decision not to change is not about remaining in the past.
 It is about discerning what to preserve and what to renew.
-It is in the accumulation of these efforts that luxury suitable for the present era lies.
+It is in the accumulation of these choices that luxury befitting the present era can be found.

 Imperial Hotel Kyoto